 The more we researched these divergence windows, the more excited we became.

-But here’s the most important part: Because these opportunities emerge out of fear in the markets – and because we’ve reached peak fear – my team and I have concluded that this ultra-rare investment opportunity is rapidly closing shut.
+But here’s the most important part: Because these opportunities emerge out of fear in the markets – and because we’ve already reached peak fear – my team and I have concluded that this ultra-rare investment opportunity is rapidly closing shut.

 The best stocks to buy now won’t be on fire-sale for much longer.